 The Responsible Operations Management System (ROMS) guides our efforts to identify and address key health challenges in our operating areas.
 Areas we address include:

 Our exposure assessment process builds upon and aligns exposure risk management with the health, environment, safety and security (HES&S) risk assessment process.
 The focus is on identifying, recognizing, evaluating and controlling chemical, physical and biological exposure risks in our workplace.
-We use qualitative assessment techniques to identify and rank potential exposure hazards according to risk, and then apply quantitative industrial hygiene monitoring to ensure that hazards are adequately controlled.
+We identify and rank potential exposure hazards according to risk, and then apply industrial hygiene monitoring to ensure that hazards are adequately controlled.